CGJennings/se3docs/docs/um-release-notes.md

 * Added arm64 support for Linux.
 * LCD text antialiasing is enabled by default on Linux, with a command line option to change the antialiasing mode.
+* The command line option `--xDisableJreCheck` skips the normal Java version checking performed at startup, allowing developers and expert users to try running the app with unsupported Java versions.

 ### For plug-in developers